opauloh/docker-mastery-for-nodejs-main/README.md

 - To avoid that we usually just have a copy for package.json and package-lock.json, and then we run npm install, and then we copy in . . (that means everything else).
 This will save a lot of time.
 - `npm install --production` will install only the production dependencies, and not the dev dependencies.
+- use `npm ci` to build from the package-lock.json file, instead of using the `package.json`, also it will build faster.
+[Sample at](multi-stage-deps/Dockerfile)

 ### Tips